-- County-level Restoration Opportunity Assessment Methodology ROAM) analyses with be conducted in at least two counties, contributing towards the establishment of county landscape restoration targets, and identifying priority areas within the counties that should be targeted for interventions. - The project will support the management of 95,000 had off-ords and Plana Delta for multiple uses to benefit globally important biodiversity and meet landscape restoration targets.
+- County-level Restoration Opportunity Assessment Methodology ROAM) analyses will be conducted in at least two counties, contributing towards the establishment of county landscape restoration targets, and identifying priority areas within the counties that should be targeted for interventions. - The project will support the management of 95,000 ha of ICCAs in the Tana Delta for multiple uses to benefit globally important biodiversity and meet landscape restoration targets.